cjlee112/pygr/doc/rest/reference/coordinator.rst

    object (or XMLRPC connection to such a database) providing a :meth:`registerServer` method that takes two arguments, a *locationKey* and the registration data.
-Otherwise, it tries to connect to pygr.Data's default resource database by calling its ``getResource.registerServer`` method with the same arguments.
+Otherwise, it tries to connect to worldbase's default resource database by calling its :meth:`registerServer()` method with the same arguments.

 .. method:: XMLRPCServerBase.serve_forever()